-Made with a mix or canned pumpkin, fresh herbs, and coconut milk – this soup is perfectly rich, creamy and so nourishing.
+This slow cooker pumpkin soup recipe is so easy to prepare!
+Just throw the ingredients into the crockpot and let it do its thing.
+Made with a mix of canned pumpkin, fresh herbs, and cream or coconut milk – this soup is perfectly rich, creamy and so nourishing.

-We’re using canned pumpkin instead of roasting & pureeing a fresh, whole pumpkin so the prep could not be any easier.
+We’re using canned pumpkin instead of roasting & pureeing a fresh, whole pumpkin so the prep could not be easier.

 I love the convenience of making this in the slow cooker but created a post for you that walks you through how to make instant pot pumpkin soup too.